Our Services

 Immigration

-For any questions regarding change of status, adjustment of status, or H-1 B visas, please refer to USCISor contact an attorney or an accredited representative for assistance with immigration questions or issues.
-We are not legal advice, but we are happy to lead you to the right resources that will help you best.
+For any questions regarding change of status, adjustment of status, or H-1 B visas, please visit with your advisor to receive guidance on official resources.
+Although we cannot provide you with legal advising, we are happy to lead you to the right resources that will help you best.

-International Student Services can only provide general information and advice related to F-1 and J-1 Visas and maintaining status.
-If you need special assistance, please refer to the American Immigration Lawyers Association or Hawaii Lawyer Referral.
+International Student Services can only provide general information and advice related to to SEVP, F-1 and J-1 Visas, and maintaining status.
+If you need special assistance, please consult with an immigration attorney through the American Immigration Lawyers Association or Hawaii Lawyer Referral.

 Taxes